eirikgr/FYS5555/Statistics/README.md

 Prepared by Magnar Bugge

-This code allows the computation of "cut-and-count" ("single-bin") cross section limits on a new signal process and production of standard limit plots including bands for the 1- and 2-sigma variations of the limit around the expected (median) value.
+This section allows the computation of "cut-and-count" ("single-bin") cross section limits on a new signal process and production of standard limit plots including bands for the 1- and 2-sigma variations of the limit around the expected (median) value.